I majored in Media and Design in Berlin, Germany. After interning

 for architect Martin Opatz and studying International Media Informatics, I went on to design at ad agency webfox, where I worked for nearly three years.

 I balanced my day job with personal creative work as well as freelance work, like being commissioned to photograph Daniel Radcliffe for worldwide publishing.
 Eventually, I got offers to work for established companies, so I decided to design full-time as a

 freelancer.
 This allowed me to work on various cool projects, from emerging brands to current events.

-My creative approach—no matter the medium—is to find points of tension behind the idea I’ve been assigned or am interested in.
-I do several iterations on each point and usually end up refining the one I find most controversial.
+My creative approach—no matter the medium—is to find points of tension behind the idea I’ve been assigned to or am interested in.
+With several iterations on each point I usually end up refining the one I find most controversial.

 For me, controversy isn’t about instigation, but rather, a way to catch your audience.
-It’s a way to plant a little bit of desire in their hearts; a yearning to turn the page and learn more about your idea.
-Ultimately, it’s about creating memorable images.
+It’s a way to plant a little bit of desire in their hearts; a yearning to turn the page and learn more about the idea.
+Ultimately, it’s about creating memorable experience through images.